suncoast-devs/handbook/lessons/career-looking/interviews.md

     <li>Dress one notch above the culture but be sure to feel confident
       <ul>
         <li>Ask what the team might wear on a day-to-day basis and take it up a notch.</li>
-        <li>If they wear shorts and flip flops, don't show up in a suit and tie, try simple slacks with a button-up shirt or t-shirt with a jacket.</li>
+        <li>If they wear shorts and flip-flops, don't show up in a suit and tie, try simple slacks with a button-up shirt or a t-shirt with a jacket.</li>
       </ul>
     </li>
     <li>Ask about their culture and hobbies to show interest and learn about the company/team at the same time.</li>